ShellRechargeSolutionsEU/akka-http/README.md

 Each request will have own actor.
 Actor will live until async request is processed and completed or time is out.
 Processing of async request is divided by different unit of work.
 All these work units will be processed one by one, however Actor may receive one of the javax.servlet.AsyncEvent between.
 In case of Error, Timeout or Complete events actor will stop processing and shutdown.
-So all work untis will be droped.
+So all work units left will be dropped.

 Examples
 ========